asmsuechan/lorma/README.md

 ![img2](/doc/images/sample-application.png)

+## About this repository
+This repository is a main repository for rowma system, feel free to ask questions at a issue.

 ## Development
 This system consists of [connection_manager](https://github.com/asmsuechan/rowma_connection_manager), [rowma_ros](https://github.com/asmsuechan/rowma_ros), and SDKs.
 Open issues/PRs in the each projects when you find some issues.